zramsay/eris-cli/README.md

 # Introduction

-`eris` is a tool which makes it easy for developers to build, test, manage, and operate their distributed applications.
+`eris` is a tool which makes it easy for developers to build, test, manage, and operate distributed applications.

 **No matter the blockchain**.